 -in your DNS record, e.g., for site handle

 abc.gov.searchthe DNS record would look like this:

-HTTPS, you will need to email us after your DNS records have been updated in order to be added to our SSL certificate.
+After your DNS record has been added, email us to request to be added to our SSL certificate.
 If your CNAME is not on our SSL certificate, browser security warnings will appear when your search results page attemps to load over

-Your domain mask will work as soon as this DNS update is complete.
+Your domain mask will work as soon as these two steps are complete.

 Troubleshooting tip: Many agencies have both internal and external DNS.
 Be sure to update your external DNS records (step 1) before changing your form code (step 2).

 Did you know?
 Any search site within your domain may use the same domain mask and CNAME record, even if the CNAME is not associated with that particular site’s handle.
 To implement an existing mask for a search box, just do Step 2, above.